Claude Érignac

 Claude Jean Pierre Érignac (/fr/; 15 December 1937 - 6 February 1998) was a French prefect on the island of Corsica.

 Érignac was born in Mende, Lozère.
 In the course of his political career, he had been prefect of several departments and overseas departments since 1967.
 In 1996 he went to Ajaccio in Corsica to take office as the Prefect of Corse-du-Sud.

 Assassination

 Claude Érignac was on his way to a classical music concert in Ajaccio when he was assassinated at 9:15 p.m. on 6 February 1998 by two gunmen, who shot him three times with a 9 mm Beretta pistol.
 The weapon had been stolen on 6 September 1997, when members of the National Liberation Front of Corsica stormed a gendarmerie barracks at Pietrosella.
-Corsican nationalist militant Yvan Colonna was suspected of the killing, and was arrested in 2003.
+Corsican nationalist militant Yvan Colonna was suspected of the killing alongside seven other assailants belonging to the Cargèse-Sagone brigade, a former brigade of the National Liberation Front of Corsica which remained largely independent of the various feuding groups at the time.
+Colonna was arrested in 2003.
 He was found guilty for the third time in June 2011 for the murder and sentenced to life imprisonment.